The Andrew W. Mellon Fellowship

-The Ludwig and Nancy Sternberger Charitable Foundation, the Young Boozer Family Foundation, and the Norton T. and G. Leonie Batkin Fund are all supporting a new program of internships, which will be available to undergraduate students.
-Most interns will assist in the curatorial department with collections management, exhibition development, and video production, but some may work in the museum’s public relations office.
+The Ludwig and Nancy Sternberger Charitable Foundation, the Young Boozer Family Foundation, and the Norton T. and G. Leonie Batkin Fund are all supporting a new program of internships, which will be available to undergraduate and graduate students.
+Most interns will assist in the curatorial department with collections management and exhibition development, but some may work in the museum’s public relations office.
 Most of these opportunities are available only to Native American students.